erbsland-dev/erbsland-unittest/doc/chapters/goals.rst

 User-Friendly
 -------------

 Writing unit tests is a crucial part of developing secure and reliable software, but it can be a tedious and time-consuming task.
 With this in mind, we designed our unit test system to minimize setup time and reduce the required files and code structures.
-A minimal working unit test only requires a `CMakeLists.txt`, `main.cpp`, and `ExampleTest.hpp` file.
+A minimal working unit test only requires a `CMakeLists.txt`, `main.cpp`, and `ExampleTest.cpp` file.
 See the examples later in this document.

 You can quickly expand your tests by adding tags, target information, and additional error messages.
 This allows you to easily scale from a minimal working test to a comprehensive test suite.